danb35/freenas-iocage-caddy/README.md

 # Start and test the Caddy installation
   sysrc caddy_enable="YES"
-  Restart the jail.
+  service caddy start
   In a browser, enter jail_IP:2015.
 You should see 'Hello World' returned.
+  Restart the jail.
+  Repeat the browser check
  ```